floschl/pysamosa/README.md

 Feel free to contribute to this project.
 - Fork this repository
-- Send pull request to be merged back into this repository.
+- Submit a pull request to be merged back into this repository.

 ## Future work

 Possible developments of this project are:

 Retracking-related
-- Numerical retracking as scheduled for Q3/2023 in the EUMETSAT's baseline processing chain [6]
+- Numerical retracking planned for Q3/2023 in the EUMETSAT's baseline processing chain [6]
-- Align CS-2 retracking with CS-2 baseline processing chain
+- Aligning CS-2 retracking with the CS-2 baseline processing chain

 Software-related
 - Setting up a proper CI/CD